bhattlab/kraken2_classification/README.md

 `/labs/asbhatt/data/program_indices/kraken2/kraken_custom_oct2018/genbank_bacteria/`

 Includes all bacterial sequences from genbank that were assembled to "Complete Genome" or "Chromosome" status.
 Will miss organisms that don't have high-quality assemblies in genbank.
 Very fast and low memory for simple bacterial classification.

-Has had Prevotell Copri and crAssphage sequences manually added.
+Has had Prevotella copri and crAssphage sequences manually added.

 ### Genbank bacteria and archaea (ALL assemblies) **IN PROGRESS**
 `/labs/asbhatt/data/program_indices/kraken2/kraken_custom_oct2018/genbank_bacteria_complete/`

 Includes all bacterial sequences from genbank assembled to any quality (includes "Scaffold" and "Contig" level assemblies).
 This database will be more noisy, but has greater range.

-Has had Prevotell Copri and crAssphage sequences manually added.
+Has had Prevotella copri and crAssphage sequences manually added.

 ### Standard (high quality refseq assemblies)
 `/labs/asbhatt/data/program_indices/kraken2/kraken_unmod/standard/`